DerekYang2/FluentDL/README.md

     <td valign="top">
       <strong>Search</strong>
       <ul>
-        <li>Lookup songs from any of the four online sources</li>
+        <li>Lookup songs/albums from any of the four online sources</li>
         <li>Search using natural language or strict search by title/artist/album</li>
         <li>Parse all tracks from an online link, with track/album/playlist links supported</li>
-        <li>Open songs in preview sidebar to listen, download, or view metadata.</li>
+        <li>Open songs/albums in preview sidebar to listen, download, or view metadata.</li>
         <li>Add songs to Queue (see below)</li>
       </ul>
     </td>